Prescription and Medicines Centre

 As the HRT prepayment certificate only covers HRT medication, GPs are being asked to put HRT medications on separate prescription forms to any other medications you may be taking.
 Please request your medication in the usual way and our prescription clerk team, will put HRT requests through on a separate script.

-To apply for a 12 month HRT pre payment certificate please visit NHS Hormone Replacement Therapy Prescription Prepayment Certificate.
+Apply for a 12 month HRT Prescription Prepayment Certificate.